The Impact of Purging on the Body

 Gastroesophageal Reflux Disease

 Gastroesophageal reflux disease (GERD) is a chronic condition characterized by the reflux of stomach contents into the esophagus.
-In a healthy esophagus, the esophageal sphincter would prevent gastric contents and acid from moving upwards into the esophagus.
-Over time, recurrent self-induced vomiting can weaken the lower esophageal sphincter, causing contents to flow upwards into the esophagus.2,9
+In a healthy esophagus, the lower esophageal sphincter prevents gastric contents and acid from moving upwards into the esophagus.
+Over time, recurrent self-induced vomiting can weaken the lower esophageal sphincter, causing contents to flow upwards into the esophagus.

 Barrett’s Esophagus